denzelchingodza/denzelchingodza/README.md

 Final year BSc Software Engineering student in Cape Town.
 I build things to understand them.
 My background is in software engineering and mathematics, and that combination has never felt coincidental.
 Mathematics gave me a way of thinking about problems that goes deeper than tutorials and frameworks.
 It is what eventually pulled me toward AI and machine learning, not as a buzzword but as an engineering discipline I wanted to actually understand.

-I spend an unreasonable amount of time thinking about a problem before I write a single line.
+I spend an unreasonable amount of time thinking about problems before I write a single line.
 My friends call it overthinking.
 I call it architecture.

 As a developer I build full systems: backends, databases, APIs, and cloud infrastructure.
 Everything I have shipped is something I designed and built from scratch.
 I pick a problem, figure out what it needs, and build it until it works.
 Each project taught me that finishing something is where the real learning is.